 CORE 355.
 AIS: Boundary Waters.
 (4 Credits)

 This course explores the boundaries between Christian faith and Native American culture in the Great Lakes region, as well as the boundaries between ourselves and God in Christian spirituality informed by Indigenous art and thought.
 Evoking the history of Christian missions in the Midwest, students engage in the Spiritual Exercises of Ignatius of Loyola supplemented by Indigenous Christian reflection.
 Concluding papers place student experiences in conversation with an investigation of a minority group in the United States.
-Prerequisite: First Year Seminar.
 Additional course fee required: $150.

 Tags: DUS, VPAV